dmuth/splunk-lab/README.md

 # Splunk Lab

 This project lets you stand up a Splunk instance in Docker on a quick and dirty basis.
+It is based on <a href="https://hub.docker.com/r/splunk/splunk/">Splunk's official Dockerfile</a>

 ## Usage